top of page

 Submissions that arrive outside the April 1 through June 30 reading period are not discarded.
 They remain in our queue, automatically roll forward to the next reading period, and are read without requiring resubmission, alongside work shaped during the following winter cycle.
 We encourage writers to use the colder months for drafting and revision and to submit when the work feels fully settled on the page and ready for editorial review.

-For The Writers publishes literary work in four categories, including creative nonfiction, literary fiction, poetry, and photography.
-We look for work drawn from actual lives and events, shaped with close attention to the line, and set in places and relationships that feel specific and real.
-We are especially interested in narrative nonfiction, short stories, essays, street photography, and culinary writing that treat kitchens, tables, markets, and service work as serious subjects.
-Our priority is work from people who have lived through something that matters and can write about it plainly enough that others feel recognized.
+For The Writers publishes literary work in four categories: creative nonfiction, literary fiction, poetry, and photography.
+We look for work rooted in lived experience, shaped with close attention to the line, and grounded in places and relationships that feel specific and real.
+We are particularly drawn to narrative nonfiction, short stories, essays, street photography, and culinary writing that treats kitchens, tables, markets, and service work as serious subjects.
+We prioritize work that carries consequence and is written with enough plainness and control that a reader feels recognized.

 We welcome submissions from writers at any stage of their careers.
-Writers of color, queer and trans writers, writers with disabilities, incarcerated writers, and others who have been sidelined in publishing are invited to send work, but identity alone is not the point.
-What matters is whether the piece carries a lived truth the world gains from hearing, told with enough honesty that it alters how a reader understands their own life.
+Writers of color, queer and trans writers, writers with disabilities, incarcerated writers, and others who have been sidelined in publishing are encouraged to submit.
+Selection is based on the strength of the work, the specificity of its lived truth, and the precision of its execution.

-We do not consider science fiction, fantasy, or other speculative work in any category, and we do not publish work written for children or young adult audiences.
+We do not consider science fiction, fantasy, or other speculative work in any category, nor do we publish work written for children or young adult audiences.

 Creative Nonfiction